jxareas/RapidBook/README.md

 - [ ] 7.
 In `_bookdown.yml`, change YOUR GITHUB REPO to your GitHub repo name in the two places it appears.

-- [] 8.
+- [ ] 8.
 In `_output.yml`, specify the name of your default branch, which is usually either `main` or `master`.
 In this template it defaults to master.

+- [ ] 9.
+In `_output.yml`, change "Template" to a shortened version of your title.
+(Leave the "after:" line indicating that the book was published with bookdown as is.)

 (Note that 6. and 7. provide links to the `.Rmd` files of your project for editing and viewing.
 If you move your `.Rmd` files you will need to update these file paths.
 Once your book is rendered, test that the edit (pen) and view (eye) buttons work.)

-- [ ] 5.
-In `_output.yml`, change YOUR SHORT TITLE to a shortened version of your title.
-(Leave the "after:" line indicating that the book was published with bookdown as is.)

 ### Customize this template 🎇

 You can easily customize the theme and fonts of the book, in the `_output.yml` file:

-- Primary Color: set your color in hexadecimal format, in the `primary` key, which is by default set to Purple (#4E11A8).
+- *Primary Color*: set your color in hexadecimal format, in the `primary` key, which is by default set to Purple (#4E11A8).
-- Base Font: set the base font of the website, in the `base_font` key, which is by default set to Lato.
+- *Base Font*: set the base font of the website, in the `base_font` key, which is by default set to Lato.
-- Heading Font: set the heading font of the website, in the `heading_font` key, which is by default set to Poppins.
+- *Heading Font*: set the heading font of the website, in the `heading_font` key, which is by default set to Poppins.
-- Code Font: set the code font of the website, in the `code_font` key, which is by default set to DM Mono.
+- *Code Font*: set the code font of the website, in the `code_font` key, which is by default set to DM Mono.

 ### Render the book

+In order to render the book, you can run the `main.R` file, which will build and show the updated book.
+This will require the `Bookdown` package as well as `reticulate`, which you can remove if Python is not necessary.

+ If you want to do it manually, you can follow the steps listed below:

 - [ ] 1.
 Install **bookdown** with `install.packages("bookdown")`.
 If you already have it, update to the [latest version](https://CRAN.R-project.org/package=bookdown).